rickardlindberg/rickardlindberg.me/writing/newsletter/september-2019/index.markdown

 * I learned that your number one priority is not what you write on top of the TODO list, but what you actually do.

-* A finished a post with my [notes on Alan Kay](/writing/alan-kay-notes/index.html).
+* I finished a post with my [notes on Alan Kay](/writing/alan-kay-notes/index.html).
 He is a big inspiration to me.

 * I read most parts of [Common Systems Programming Optimizations &